John510S/John-s-AI-Music/README.md

 [Halloween Dream ->](Halloween-Dream.md)

-Songs: The Traveling Pumpkin, Dancing of the Shadows, Monsters in the Night
+Songs: The Traveling Pumpkin, Dancing of the Shadows, Monsters in the Night, Who's the Host?

 ## Sources